You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Modifying custody orders is not unusual as children get older.
 A custody order that worked for your three-year-old probably will not work for your fifteen-year-old.

 Most likely, the origin of your child being able to decide comes from Texas Family Code 153.009.
-This statute allows the court to conduct precisely what the section heading says, “interview of child in chambers.”
+This statute allows the court to conduct precisely what the section heading says, “interview of a child in chambers.”

 The statute explains the purpose of the interview as being “to determine the child’s wishes.”
 However, the judge retains discretion in: